UW-THINKlab/Mobility-Analysis-Workflows-tutorial/README.md

 If the help information is returned, then it's good to move to the next step.

 *fig of docker command help info*
 ### 3.2.
-Write Dockerfile and build your Docker container with the scripts / pull ours Docker container directly
+Build your Docker container
 Dockerfile is a container profile detailing which scripts and dependencies will be included in the container.
 We will give a step by step guide to create a Docker container which can provide running environment for App_data code.
-You can also skip this step by pull our Docker container directly using:
+You can also skip this step by pull our Docker container directly using below commands, then you can move on to section 3.3:
 ```
 docker pull biodepot/thinklab:workflow_v1
 docker pull biodepot/thinklab:vis_v1